Even very short bursts of moderate physical activity can accumulate to give the same health benefits as dedicated bouts of formal exercise.

 It’s clear that being active is essential for good health and maximal longevity.
 Some experts have gone as far as to label sitting on our butts as the new smoking.
 But for many of us, regular formal exercise routines and lengthy workouts are just not happening.
 Now we know every short burst of physical activity throughout our day can add up to be just as good for longevity.

 The authors recommend a moderate-to-vigorous physical activity target of 150 minutes total per week.
-Examples of moderate physical activity according to the According to the American Heart Association include:
+Examples of moderate physical activity according to the American Heart Association include:

 · Bicycling leisurely